cloudspace/play_framework_tutorial/README.md

 - There is no elseif in scala.
 You unfortunately have to nest if statements for the same result.
 - Defining variables reqires you to specify a block of code in which the variable exists in.
 This makes for very messy code; it is best to avoid  this if possible and handle as much as you can in the controller
 - Comments can be multi-line and are use the syntax *@\* comment here \*@*
+- Accessing attributes of a model instance should be done with getters instead of directly calling the variable.
+For example, use book.getLibrary instead of book.library.
+When accessing the variables directly, queries are not always run.
+This can return a null when the value is not null.

 Database Setup